by Greg Kenyon, updated March 12, 2026

 The final line in this Psalm takes an abrupt turn.

 Not only out of place but also abrupt.
 After warning, “And you perish in the way, when His wrath is kindled but a little, “comes the description of “the blessed.”
 As we learned above, this is a statement about a group of people, “the blessed,” about who they are and not about what they do to become blessed.
-For, how can I the chief of sinners join with “the blessed?”
+For, how can I the chief of sinners do anything to make myself worthy to join with “the blessed?

-A careful study of Psalm 1 verse 1, where we are introduced to the Blessed man, the one who does not walk, stand or sit in the counsel, way or seat of the ungodly, comes to the same conclusion.
+A careful study of Psalm 1 verse 1, where we are introduced about the Blessed man, the one who does not walk, stand or sit in the counsel, way or seat of the ungodly, comes to the same conclusion.
 In Psalm 1:1, unlike Psalm 2:12, we are told that the blessed man is blessed because of what he does not do and, thus, because of what he does.
-Psalm 1 verse 1, is also a normative sentence but the subject is described as an individual and there is an additional Hebrew word “aser,” a relative pronoun, which can be used to express condition.
-The Blessed Man of Psalm One is blessed as a result of, on the condition of His obedience to the the King, leading to the same conclusion.
+Psalm 1 verse 1, is also a normative sentence but the subject is described as an individual and there is an additional Hebrew word “aser,” a relative pronoun, which, according to the dictionary with Strong’s concordance, can be used to express condition.
+The Blessed Man of Psalm One can be viewed as blessed as a result of, on the condition of, His obedience to the the King, leading to the same conclusion.
 If I am honest, I must acknowledge my failure in fulfilling these conditions of blessedness.
 How can I the chief of sinners hope to ever be with the Blessed Ones?
 Thus, the last line of Psalm 2, a statement of blessedness and trust, is an abrupt and extreme contrast to the rest of the Psalm.

 The final line in this Psalm is the conclusion of the whole matter.